foxglove/studio/packages/studio-base/README.md

 - Types
 - Utils – `formatTime`, `fuzzyFilter`, `naturalSort`, etc.

-You can import these at the top-level:
+When contributing to the [Foxglove Studio](https://github.com/foxglove/studio) codebase, you can import these at the top-level:

 ```
 import { ExtensionInfo, ExtensionLoaderContext, ExtensionLoader } from "@foxglove/studio-base";